ProAlgos/ProAlgos-Cpp/.github/CONTRIBUTING.md

    git remote add upstream https://github.com/faheel/Algos.git
    ```

-* If you cloned a while ago, get the latest changes from upstream (please note the identification of the master branch, not the reorganise branch):
+* If you cloned a while ago, get the latest changes from upstream:

    ```bash
    git checkout master
    git pull upstream master
    ```

-* Create a new branch (from the `master` branch) to contain your code for a
+* Create a new branch (from the `master` branch) to contain your code for a specific algorithm or data structure:
-   specific algorithm or data structure (again, please note the use of the master branch, not the reorganise branch):

    ```bash
    git checkout -b <branch-name>